Creed (perfume house): Mainstream success

 Creed's mainstream breakthrough success came in the mid-1980s with the fresh fougère fragrance Green Irish Tweed (1985).
+After Cary Grant died in 1986, Creed’s advertising made claims that Grant wore it.
+Around this time their advertising began to feature many long-dead celebrities, attempting to lend pedigree to the fledgling brand.
 The first trademark for Creed perfume was registered in 1979 in France.

 Creed's marketing masterpiece, the fragrance Aventus (2010) has seen good commercial success.
 Erwin Creed stated that the popularity of Aventus enabled Creed to open its New York boutique location.

 Authorship

 Gabe Oppenheim's book, The Ghost Perfumer, interviews numerous perfumers and disputes Creed's claim that all of the fragrances are made in-house by members of the Creed family.
 Pierre Bourdon claims to be the perfumer behind Green Irish Tweed (an early iteration of Davidoff's Cool Water, also made by Bourdon), Original Santal, Silver Mountain Water, Erolfa, Millesime Imperial among others.